 If you're interested to learn more about our methodology, watching a video, just click on the following links:

-"Liberatory education is fundamentally a situation where the teacher and the students both have to be learners, both have to be cognitive subjects, in spite of being different"(Paulo Freire, A Pedagogy for Liberation) Our methodology is engaging and visual and makes sure that participants bring out their knowledge, and therefore, become active subjects of their own formation process.
-This approach enhances their participation and commitment to the learning experience.
-We are one of the few education consultants using a popular education methodology in the USA, from a Latin American perspective (which is closer to Pablo Freire´s Philosophy of Education, who is considered the "father"of popular education or liberation-education).
+"Liberatory education is fundamentally a situation where the teacher and the students both have to be learners, both have to be cognitive subjects, in spite of being different"(Paulo Freire, A Pedagogy for Liberation) Our methodology is engaging and visual and makes sure that participants bring out their knowledge, becoming active subjects.
+We are one of the few consultants using a popular education methodology, from a Latin American perspective (which is closer to Pablo Freire´s Philosophy of Education, who is considered the "father"of popular education or liberation-education).

 If you want to learn directly from Paulo Freire, click the image below: